 - Has signs of dehydration.

 - Has throat pain and has been in close contact with someone with a documented strep infection, even if the other symptoms are not present.

 Keep your child’s throat comfortable by having him or her drink plenty of fluids.
 Water, Gatorade, apple juice, popsicles and other cool foods and drinks may be comforting.
 Older children might feel better by gargling warm salt water.
 Acetaminophen or ibuprofen may help relieve pain.
 If you are worried about strep, contact the doctor’s office for additional advice and testing.

 What about prevention?

 It’s the usual advice – thorough and consistent hand washing, covering coughs and sneezes, and not sharing cups, straws and eating utensils with others.
-Teach your children to keep her hands away from the eyes, nose and mouth – this is how germs enter our bodies.
-A flu vaccine does not prevent strep, but will decrease the risk of flu this winter.
+Teach your children to keep their hands away from the eyes, nose and mouth – this is how germs enter our bodies.
+A flu vaccine does not prevent strep, but will decrease the risk of flu.